 So you’re a business operator and you consider yourself a visionary.
 You have all these amazing ideas and plans you would like to accomplish, and with the start of a new year, you realize it is the perfect opportunity to start bringing your ideas to fruition.

 While everyone is busy coming up with personal resolutions; you are tossing and turning at night thinking of your business goals, and you are excited to accomplish them all.
 You see a clear future for your company and you know where you want to get, but not necessarily how you are going to get there.
 You’re also aware that the journey is just as important as the destination.
 So what can you do to make sure you accomplish these goals?

 By looking at the following checklist and completing all the tasks, you are already doing better than last year.

 Annual Review Checklist

 1- Look at the previous year, and take notes!

-Every company has their own process to review the previous year and take action.
-At Big Bang ERP, for example, our annual review process consists of getting feedback from each department including:
+Every company has its own process to review the previous year and take action.
+At Big Bang, for example, our annual review process consists of getting feedback from each department including: